geomyidia/go-svc-conventions/README.md

 In particular, what are shown in this code:

-* Encapsulate the different ways in which you want to assemble your code using "components"
+* Encapsulation of functionality you want to assemble code using "components"
-* Embed this in a struct as a "server" (the term Mat Ryer uses) or as an "application" (the term I use in this repo)
+* Embedding of this in a struct as a "server" (the term Mat Ryer uses) or as an "application" (the term I use in this repo)
-* Provide both reuse and symmetry between server and client code
+* Providing both reuse and symmetry between server and client code
-* Put in place mechanisms that facilitate lower-effort, lower-impact future refactorings
+* Putting in place mechanisms that facilitate lower-effort, lower-impact future refactorings
-* Provide symmetry between HTTP and gRPC handlers (note that business logic should be done elsewhere! then called via imported functions inside your handlers)
+* Providing symmetry between HTTP and gRPC handlers (note that business logic should be done elsewhere! then called via imported functions inside your handlers)
-* Pull config into memory
+* Pulling of config into memory

 Much of this has been taken from my long experiences in the world of non-Go fault-tolerant and highly available services, but is validated by long-time Go hackers with very similar and pragmatic views.